-Executive Masters in Telecommunications
+Executive Masters in Telecommunications & Wireless Technology

 The course is offered as a part-time degree program leading to the award of any of the following certificates:

 To proceed to the Masters degree program, students will be required to complete the listed modules and also attain minimum CGPA points of 3.0 on a 4.0 scale.
 In addition to this, candidates will be expected to submit a dissertation based on practical research work completed by December of the second year, but no later than summer of the third year.

 Prospective careers for such graduates include the design of telecommunications systems (hardware and software), planning, research, and a niche career in telecommunications consultancy, amongst others.
 Typical Telecommunications career with MTN, NITEL, NTA, NOKIA, AUN, Government establishments, etc.

 Program of Study

 The course runs over two years during the summer terms.
 Taught material is presented by certified instructors from AUN and top American and European Universities.
 For those proceeding to the Masters degree, the final year project is meant to be completed at the end of December of the second academic year, but not later than the summer of the third year.
 In the first year of study, students will study five modules over a 5-week period and one week for exams.

-The fee for the Telecommunications program per year is N750,000.00.
+The fee for the Telecommunication and Wireless Tech. program per year is N750,000.00.

 For a detailed tuition and fees information, click here.

 The principal entry requirement for Higher Degree Courses in the School of Information Technology & Computing is a minimum of second class lower division degree or equivalent.
 Candidates with Higher National Diploma (HND) and substantial industry experience may be considered.
 An interview may be part of the admission process.